 The next thing to look at is their credentials.
 This may seem obvious, but buying a home can be overwhelming at times, and it’s natural for things to slip or for us to take certain things for granted.
 You should ask if their credentials and licenses are up to date.

-If your broker does it may speak to a commitment to expanding their knowledge in their field to better serve you.
 A well educated and a well-recommended broker will be indispensable in your journey to find a mortgage.
-Another important, but harder to identify trait of good mortgage brokers is how well they fit with your personality.
+Another important, but harder to identify trait of good mortgage brokers, is how well they fit with your personality.
 If you are looking for the best rate only, you can be a bit more lenient here.
 If you would like to build a relationship with a mortgage broker and need advice and coaching, this should factor into your decision-making process.

 It’s time to speak to your mortgage broker short-list

 The next question is to ask about their range of lenders.
 A mortgage broker has access to lenders beyond that of banks and other publicly available lenders.
-If your mortgage broker works with a wide range of lenders they have more options to pursue to get the best deal for you!
-Feel free to ask them about any other additional information that you may need clarification on or just to confirm the information you received from elsewhere on them is accurate.
+If your mortgage broker works with a wide range of lenders, they have more options to pursue to get the best deal for you!
+Feel free to ask them about any other additional information that you may need clarification on, or just to confirm the information you received is accurate.
 A good mortgage broker will always be forthcoming with relevant information and eager to answer.